Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 - Rutgers' games this year have hit the over on one of three set point totals (33.3%).

-- When Rutgers scores more than 23.3 points, it is 1-0 against the spread and 2-0 overall.
+- When Rutgers records more than 23.3 points, it is 1-0 against the spread and 2-0 overall.

 - The Scarlet Knights have turned the ball over one time, five fewer times than the Buckeyes have forced turnovers (6).